mikablachut/Recipes/README.md

 ### Add Recipe Endpoint

-Endpoint receives a recipe as a JSON object and returns a JSON object with one id field.
+Endpoint receives a recipe as a JSON object and returns a JSON object with an ID field.
 This is a uniquely generated number by which we can identify and retrieve a recipe later.
 The application accept only valid recipes – all fields are obligatory, name and description shouldn't be blank, and JSON arrays should contain at least one item.
 If a recipe doesn't meet these requirements, the service should respond with the 400 (Bad Request) status code.
 Only a register user can add a recipe.
 If a user is not register, but he try to carry out the action mentioned above, the service should respond with the 401 (Unauthorized) status code.

 POST method